Window Vision Functions

 find_color(color: tuple[int, int, int], rect: tuple[int, int, int, int] | None = None, tolerance: int = 0) list[tuple[int, int]][source]

-Finds all pixel coordinates matching the given color within the specified tolerance.
+Find pixel coordinates matching a color within a tolerance.

 Parameters:

-• tolerance (int) – Allowed per-channel delta when searching for colour matches.
+• tolerance – Allowed per-channel delta when searching for colour matches.

 Returns: